InitialS-AI/LLM-Trustworthiness-Analysis-Framework/README.md

 # 🚀🦸 LUNA: A Model-based LLM-Oriented Universal Analysis Framework

 A comprehensive framework to construct abstract models for analyzing various tasks.
-The current experiments are conducted on OOD Detection, Adversarial Attacks, and Hallucination.

 ## Table of Contents

 - [Installation](#installation)